MrOiseau/advanced_ml/README.md

 The system is evaluated using a variety of metrics that assess the quality of retrieved documents and generated answers.
 The evaluation is performed on a dataset of questions related to the documents, stored in data/evaluation_dataset.json.

 ### Metrics Used
 The metrics in the provided RAGEvaluator class are well-defined, and they calculate typical NLP evaluation scores such as precision, recall, F1, BLEU, ROUGE, and semantic similarity.
-However, the accuracy of these metrics depends on whether they are applied correctly in context.

 Here's a review of the metrics and their accurate implementation: